pivotal/docs-tap/api-auto-registration/installation.hbs.md

 >**Note:** The iterate, run, and full profiles include API Auto Registration by default.
 > If your cluster is one of these profiles, skip the installation and proceed to the [Usage section](usage.md).
-> For information about profiles, see [About TAP profiles](../about-package-profiles.md#profiles-and-packages).
+> For information about profiles, see [About Tanzu Application Platform profiles](../about-package-profiles.md#profiles-and-packages).

 ## <a id='prereqs'></a>Tanzu Application Platform prerequisites